 During exercise, blood concentrates on the moving muscles to supply oxygen, and works to expel lactic acid(a waste substance) quickly.
 If you take a bath right after exercise, blood will be dispersed throughout the body and the metabolism of motor muscles will be insufficient.
 It will also increase the burden on the heart while taking a bath.

 When you drink alcohol and take a bath, the blood circulation in the body increase but the blood flow in the head decreases, which can cause cerebral anemia.
-Also, there are risks of arrhythmias and a heart attack as increasing heart rate.
+Also, there are risks of arrhythmias and heart attacks as increasing heart rate.

 It is even more dangerous if you are drunk because the bathroom is slippery and there is a risk of accidents such as falls and even drowning.